MirageNet/Mirage/doc/docs/guides/sync/sync-var.md

 ```

 ### Example Client & Server
 Below is a simple example of assigning a random color to each player when they're spawned on the server.
-All clients will see all players in the correct colors, even if they join later.
-Server will also fire the event.
+All clients will see all players in the correct colors, even if they join later, the server will also fire the event.

 ```cs
 using UnityEngine;